christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==

+= 4.7.2 =
+* Fixed: don't add grid referral to url if back to grid link is set to no

 = 4.7.1 =
 * Fixed: Allow tax grid urls to be updated in database elsewhere